ajambor91/whispernet/README.md

 ***SSL is required for the app because user tokens, needed to connect sessions, are stored in secure cookies only***

 ### QA Environment
 You can also use QA Environment.
-You should reneme all Dockerfile.example.qa in their respective dirs and create configs by duplicating existing *.example.* files and renaming them (e.g., redis.example.qa.conf → redis.qa.conf).
+You should reneme all Dockerfile.example.qa in their respective dirs and create configs by duplicating existing *.example.* files and renaming them (e.g., redis.example.qa.conf → redis.qa.conf), and make all steps from Local test environment like generating SSL or JWT.
 Adjust the values as needed.
 QA Environments is similar to Local Test
 Then run:
 ```bash
 docker-compose -f ./docker-compose.qa.yml build